 If I happen to have hot rice ready in the rice cooker, then I do this for sure.
 If not, the noodles alone make a great meal.

 Ants Climbing A Tree Recipe

+See below for the recipe!
+This version is adapted from The Woks of Life.
 You can double the recipe for two (this is what I do for dinner with my husband).
-But don’t triple the recipe because it gets hard to mix the noodles and everything evenly.
+But don’t triple the recipe because it gets hard to mix the noodles with everything evenly.
 Hope you enjoy ^_^

 - Soak the dried vermicelli noodles in a bowl of cold water 10 minutes before you begin cooking.
 Drain and set aside.